binmenja/AERI-procedures/README.md

 ```

 **Note on plot outputs:**

+- Plots are **always saved** to the output folder
+- If you don't provide a filename, default names are used ('timeseries_quicklook.png', 'spectra_quicklook.png')
 - If you provide just a filename (e.g., 'plot.png'), it will be saved in the `output/` subfolder of your data directory
 - If you provide a full path (e.g., '/path/to/plot.png'), it will be saved there
 - QC flags are read directly from the GEOMS files and displayed in the plots